kevinrenskers/mixedcase.nl/content/articles/2020-06-18-wwdc20-wishlist.md

 Likelihood: 0%. 😢

 ## Lower Apple cut for In App Purchases
 The 30% Apple tax is insanely high.
-They just don't provide enough to justify this amount, especially considering that you also have to pay $99 a year to be in developer program to begin with.
+They just don't provide enough to justify this amount, especially considering that you also have to pay $99 a year to be in the developer program to begin with.

 Likelihood: 1%.
 Not quite 0% due to all the investigations around the world into Apple's anti-competitive behavior, but yeah, I don't see this happening.